The Life Sciences Law Review: Portugal

-The manufacture of medical devices, as well as the assembling, packaging, processing, fully refurbishing, labelling or assigning to them a purpose different from that of its original intended use, among others, is subject to prior notification to Infarmed.
+Subject to prior notification to Infarmed are, among others, the manufacture of medical devices, as well as the assembling, packaging, processing, fully refurbishing, labelling or assigning them to a different purpose than the original.
 The engagement in these activities is dependent on the applicant having adequate premises and equipment with capacity to ensure the manufacture, storage and conservation of medical devices and a technician responsible to ensure the quality of the activities performed.

-In addition, and in line with what is set out in EU directives, manufacturers or their authorised representatives placing medical devices on the Portuguese market should notify Infarmed, providing in the notification the required level of information depending on the classification or nature of the device concerned.
+In addition, manufacturers or their authorised representatives placing medical devices on the Portuguese market should, under the MDR Transitory Regime, notify Infarmed, providing in the notification the required level of information depending on the classification or nature of the device concerned.

 ix Advertising and promotion

 The regime applicable to the advertising of medicines closely follows the regime set out in the Directive.
-The major differences relate to the definition of advertising, to the scope of the prohibition on granting benefits to healthcare professionals and to the prohibition on granting any kind of benefit to patients, matters in respect of which the Medicines Act goes beyond what is established in the Directive.
+The major differences relate to the definition of advertising, the scope of the prohibition on granting benefits to healthcare professionals and the prohibition on granting any kind of benefit to patients.
+In these matters, the Medicines Act goes beyond what is established in the Directive.

-The definition of advertising is broader than that set out in the Directive, advertising being considered, under the Medicines Act, as any kind of information, canvassing activity or inducement that has as its object or effect the promotion of the prescription, dispensation, sale, purchase or consumption of medicines.
+Firstly, the definition of advertising under the Medicines Act is broader than that set out in the Directive.
+Under the Medicines Act, advertising is considered as any form of information, prospecting or incentive that has the purpose or effect of promoting the prescription, purchase sale, acquisition or consumption of medicines.
 Contrary to what is foreseen in the Directive, Portuguese law does not require that the conduct be designed to promote a given product for it to qualify as advertising.
 It suffices that the conduct at issue has that effect.

-Finally, pharmaceutical companies are prevented from granting any kind of benefit to patients.
-Similarly to what happens in relation to healthcare professionals, companies cannot grant or promise to grant, directly or indirectly, gifts, prizes, bonuses, pecuniary advantages or benefits in kind to patients.
+Finally, and similar to what happens in relation to healthcare professionals, pharmaceutical companies cannot grant or promise to grant, directly or indirectly, gifts, prizes, bonuses, pecuniary advantages or benefits in kind to patients.

 Although companies are under an obligation to provide Infarmed with a summary description of all advertising materials, no prior-approval requirement exists.
 In addition, companies must notify Infarmed in advance of the sponsorship of any congress, symposium or event of an educational or promotional nature.

 The regime applicable to advertising and promotion of medical devices is very similar to that applicable to medicines.
 There is, however, no prohibition on granting gifts or benefits to the public.
-The advertising of medical devices, the use of which requires the intervention of healthcare professionals, such as implantable medical devices, cannot be promoted to the public.
+Medical devices whose use requires the intervention of healthcare professionals, such as implantable medical devices, cannot be promoted to the public.

 Medical device companies are also required to notify Infarmed in advance of the sponsorship of any congress, symposium or event of an educational or promotional nature.